mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

     - If you are running multiple GPUs they must all be set to the same mode (ie Compute vs. Display).
 You can check compute mode for each GPU using
     ``nvidia-smi -q -d compute``

+- You should have access to [NeMo Microservice Inference](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms) to download the container used for deploying the Large Language Model.

 ### Setup the following

 - Docker and Docker-Compose are essential.
 Please follow the [installation instructions](https://docs.docker.com/engine/install/ubuntu/).

         Note:
-            Please do **not** use Docker that is packaged with Ubuntu as the newer version of Docker is required for proper Docker Compose support.
+            Please do not use Docker that is packaged with Ubuntu as the newer version of Docker is required for proper Docker Compose support.

             Make sure your user account is able to execute Docker commands.